Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_17

 Miss Logan and Alison take a cab back after having the conversation in the cafe about being kept up all night by someone making so much of a ruckus on the floor above her.
-Monsignor Franchino stands behind the blind priest his hand grasping a cobweb-covered statue baring an insignia ring belonging to their secret sect, he tells Father Hilliran “I am here holy father I have come so that you may shed your burden in peace.”
+Monsignor Franchino stands behind the blind priest, his hand grasping a cobweb-covered statue bearing an insignia ring belonging to their secret sect.
+He tells Father Halliran, “I am here, holy father.
+I have come so that you may shed your burden in peace.”
 Alison takes Miss Logan through the apartment building, showing her vacant furnished rooms that looked cob-webbed and dust-covered as if it has been neglected for years.
-Alison informs Miss Logan –“This is where the lesbians live.”- Miss Logan hands Alison the keys dropping them into her hands with a gesture of skepticism before she opens the door.- Miss Logan handing Alison the keys- “Be my guest.”
+Alison informs Miss Logan –“This is where the lesbians live.”- Miss Logan hands Alison the keys, dropping them into her hands with a gesture of skepticism before she opens the door.- Miss Logan hands Alison the keys- “Be my guest.”

 capturfiles_18-this-is-where-the-lesbians-live-2